Code-Institute-Submissions/project3-3/README.md

 - Possibly implement highscores.pkl pruning after it reaches certain size
 - Ability for active users to chat
+- Make questions random for each started game?

 ## Technologies Used